Aloo Palak Sabzi (Potato Spinach Stir Fry)

 To save time, buy already washed and dried spinach leaves.
 They are easily available in the produce section of any supermarket.
 You can also buy it in bulk from Costco.

-How to make it with pureed spinach?
+How to make aloo palak sabji with pureed spinach?

 Variations

-No Onion No Garlic – Follow the same recipe, just skip adding onion and garlic.
+No Onion No Garlic – Follow the same recipe, skip adding onion and garlic.

 Garlic & Green Chili – This version is made with minimal spices.
 Heat oil and add lots of chopped garlic and green chili to it.
 Add the potatoes and salt and cook until tender.
 Add the chopped spinach.
 Cook for 2-3 minutes.
 Serve.
-You can also replace green chilies with broken dry red chilies for a taste change.
+You can also replace green chilies with broken, dry red chilies for a taste change.

-With gravy – Add some water along with the spinach and cook for 4-5 minutes to make aloo palak with gravy.
+With Gravy – Add some water along with the spinach and cook for 4-5 minutes to make aloo palak with gravy.

 Serving Suggestions